reven0n/tp/docs/DeveloperGuide.md

 - 1a.
 Given contact is invalid, or does not exist.
     - 1a1.
 System shows an error message, indicating the invalid contact.
     - Use case resumes at step 1.
+- 2a.
+Error encountered when deleting contact from storage.
+    - 2a1.
+System shows an error message.
+    - Use case ends.

 ---